DottorBooom/Cloud-computing/README.md

 + The final exam will consist of a project assigned by the professor and a written exam.
 + This exam will be the first of the two modules that make up the entire course, the second is called "High performance computing".
 As soon as I will start it I will put a link in this read.me but you can also find it on my profile.

+The professor have is own repository of the course [here](https://github.com/Foundations-of-HPC/Cloud-basic-2024/tree/main)

 ### What you will learn

 **In this course will be introfuceed the basic concepts of cloud computing**